Is that a shark? Is that a jet plane? Is that a dragon?

 Mud Shot is more or less a no-brainer.
 It is among the quickest charging fast moves in the game and helps Chomp reach its powerful charge moves in a jiffy.

 Dragon Tail is a staple Dragon type fast move and lets Garchomp function as a very good Dragon type attacker.
-While Pokémon like Rayquaza, Salamence and Dragonite outclass Garchomp in the Dragon Tail role in PvE, Mega Garchomp benefits tremendously from this move.
+While Pokémon like Rayquaza, Salamence and Dragonite outclass Garchomp in the Dragon Tail role in PvE in terms of DPS, Mega Garchomp benefits tremendously from this move due to niche uses, especially due to higher TDO and the quickest access to Outrage in the entire game!

 Outrage is practically the most powerful Dragon type charge move in the game and naturally, Garchomp dishes out massive damage with this outrageously powerful move.

 Sand Tomb is Garchomp’s cheapest charge move and while its low power makes it pretty underwhelming in PvE, its role in PvP is a different ballgame altogether!
-The low energy requirement and 100% chance to lower the opponent’s DEF regardless of whether they use shields or not, makes Sand Tomb one of Garchomp’s best moves.
+The low energy requirement and 100% chance to lower the opponent’s DEF regardless of whether they use shields or not, makes Sand Tomb a very viable move for Garchomp.

 Fire Blast is underwhelming in all aspects.